mtleinon/crown-clothing/README.md

 # crown-clothing

-This app was implemented in Udemy course "Complete React Developer in 2020 (w/ Redux, Hooks, GraphQL)"
+This React app was implemented in Udemy course "Complete React Developer in 2020 (w/ Redux, Hooks, GraphQL)"

+App uses Firebase for user authentication and storing data.
+App is little bit different from the original implementation.
+Redux Thunk is used as middleware instead of Saga and the responsive design of the user interace is different.

+### Try the app

-#Please use following link to tr the app: https://crown-shop-mika.herokuapp.com/shop
+Please use following link to try the app: https://crown-shop-mika.herokuapp.com/shop

 ### Video from app use